4.3 Early Help Assessment Framework in Knowsley

 • Consent should be regularly reviewed as the family also has the right to withdraw consent at any stage.
 If this was to happen the Practitioner should follow their own internal procedures but recorded on EHM;

 • If during discussion with the child/young person/family it has been identified that an EHA cannot go ahead due to lack of engagement with the family and the Practitioner is of the view that the child/young person may be at risk of Significant Harm.
-The Practitioner should speak with his/her local named Safeguarding Person.
+The Practitioner should speak with their local named Safeguarding Person.

 See Early Help Assessment Framework Process Chart.